azab246/Mushroom/README.md

 ## Contributing

 Every help is appreciated!
 You can always review the code or take a look at the posted issues.
-But as a result of the above, the code may be primitive and needs a lot of cleaning, Many parts of the core itself may need radically change to solve an issue
+But as a result of what mentioned below, the code may be primitive and needs a lot of cleaning, Many parts of the core itself may need radically change to solve an issue

 ## Disclaimer
 This app was made for the [CS50x 2022 final project](https://cs50.harvard.edu/x/2022/).